-- or it may be required to remain in an academic program.
+- Eligibility to remain in an academic program

 A 2.0 GPA is required to remain in Good Academic Standing and stay on track graduate at ISU.

-A healthy GPA can be established and maintained when students commit:
+A healthy GPA can be established and maintained when students:

-- an adequate amount of time each week to read, study, attend class, and absorb course material
+- Dedicate an adequate amount of time each week to reading notes, studying, and attending class

-- a balance of attention between all other commitments and school related obligations
+- Create a balance between all other commitments and their education

-- to developing relationships with academic professionals to guide and advise appropriately
+- Develop relationships with academic professionals to receive appropriate guidance

 - Convert the letter grade to the corresponding grade point scale (i.e. B+ = 3.3, B = 3.0, etc.);